- Coding Classes For Kids – How To Create My First Website? – Basic Tutorial

 - Coding Classes For Kids – Styles Introduction – CSS Selectors & Properties – Basic Tutorial

 I am a member of a Facebook Group which was created for expat ladies in Manila, Philippines.
 Lately some of the mums have posted that they are looking for coding classes for their kids.
 As I am a web-developer, I decided to help.
 Really quickly I got a couple of requests for private classes.
-After some research, I made the decision to create a small tutorial, for not only my private classes, but also for all kids across the globe.
+After some research, I made the decision to create a small tutorial – how to create my first website, for not only my private classes, but also for all kids across the globe.
 Let’s start the new series!

 The tutorial below will be divided into classes and we will learn how to build your first page.
 It will be at a totally basic level for beginners and kids starting from 7 years old and above.
 Each of the lessons will have exercise files attached so it will be much easier to detect potential mistakes.
 In this tutorial we will not go deeper into details, this course is created to make you start coding, we will learn about details in another series with a more advanced continuation of this course.
 I hope you will enjoy!
 Let me start then…

 Remember, if you have any questions during the course, feel free to ask me in the comment section below.